 The landscape is quite dramatic and unlike anywhere else in Spain we’d ever been in before and the pace of life here is amazing.

 Everything is all centred around family and friends and even in bigger cities, there are still so many close-knit communities.

 To that end, we’ve put together an itinerary to help you explore the Spanish Basque Country and soak in all of its brilliance in just 4 days.

 1.)
-Arriving to Bilbao Airport and pick up your rented car (you can use public transport but if you can rent a car, for your own flexibility, it’s probably best to do this to get around the more rural parts of the Basque Country.
+Arriving into Bilbao Airport and pick up your rented car (you can use public transport but if you can rent a car, for your own flexibility, it’s probably best to do this to get around the more rural parts of the Basque Country.

 Drive to Arantzazu in Oñati (city) and stop for typical Basque food at Sindika restaurant (you’re really here for the view though).

 Go on a guided tour of the Sanctuary of Arantzazu in Oñati which is an old Franciscan monastery and of huge importance to the wider region.

 Visit Arrikrutz caves in Oñati (not too far from the Sanctuary).